timsayshey/wheelie/README.md

 ## Compatibility

-Tested on Tomcat Railo 4.2 with MySQL with Windows 2008 R2.
+Railo 4.2 with MySQL on Windows and Ubuntu

 ## Installation